karthicraghupathi/django_rapyd_wiretap/readme.md

 # Django Rapyd Wiretap

-Logs requests and responses to your application for auditing or troubleshooting purposes.
+Logs requests and responses to your application in a DB for auditing or troubleshooting purposes.

 ## Inspiration